 Once someone contacts your law firm, everything — from the receptionist’s demeanor to the conference room decor — can affect whether that person will sign on as a client.
-So does your practice project a welcoming image — or are you sending a different message to prospective clients?
-In this new series, Oklahoma attorney Noble McIntyre offers tips on rolling out the welcome mat.
+So does your practice project a welcoming image or are you sending a different message to prospective clients?

 In all situations, one thing is critical: You don’t waste clients’ time.
-That includes on the telephone.
+That includes telephone etiquette.